sadif50/sadif50/README.md

 - 👋 Hi, I’m @sadif50
-- 👀 I’m interested in create web apps
+- 👀 I’m a Mern Stack Developer
-- 🌱 I’m currently learning React JS
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me:
 Twitter: https://www.twitter.com/sadif50